guitarino/adaptive-grid--react/README.md

-# adaptive-grid--react
+# Adaptive Grid for React

-Adaptive Grid for React
+Adaptive Grid Component for React